sineadmcl13/ocpjp-11-upgrade-exam-prep/notes/understanding_modules/declare_modules_and_enable_access_between_modules.md

 #### Exports

-By default, a module doesn’t expose any of its API to other modules.
+By default, a module doesn't expose any of its API to other modules.
 It must state which of its packages are accessible using the `exports` keyword.
 For example the `example.module` used above exports a package called `example.client.api`